 How do I connect a Trezor that has already been set up?

-Open Exodus and Ensure all other programs which might interfere with your hardware wallet connection are closed (such as the Trezor Suite, MyEtherWallet or Electrum).
+Open Exodus and ensure all other programs that might interfere with your hardware wallet connection are closed (such as Trezor Suite, MyEtherWallet or Electrum).

 Connect your Trezor to Exodus by using the USB cable included with the Trezor.

 If you have enabled hidden wallets on your Trezor, then you will be asked if you want to access your hidden wallet or your standard wallet.
 To access a hidden wallet, a) click Unlock Hidden Wallet.
 To access your standard wallet, b) click Continue.